 Tracing Encrypted Traffic (TLS)

-TLS payload is marked with an open lock icon to the left of the entry.
-You can use the helper tls as a KFL query to view all the TLS traffic.
+TLS traffic is marked with an open lock icon to the left of the entry.
+You can use the helper tls as a KFL query to filter and view all TLS traffic.

 TLS Traffic Example